LCA-CI-builds-repair/cloud-init/doc/rtd/explanation/failure_states.rst

 Failure states
 ==============

-Cloud-init has multiple modes of failure.
+Clou// Your edited code snippet goes here
+// Make sure to include all necessary changesdes of failure.
 This page describes these modes and how to gather information about failures.

 .. _critical_failure: